 - secretName: jetty-cert-secret

-This sample includes the following configurations:
+This example contains the following configuration:

-CLB configuration is used.apiVersion: cloud.tencent.com/v1alpha1
+• The jetty-ingress-config CLB configuration is used.

 kind: TkeServiceConfig